actualbudget/docs/docs/api/reference.md

 <Method name="mergePayees" args={[{ name: 'targetId', type: 'id' }, { name: 'mergeIds', type: 'id[]' }]} returns="Promise<null>" />

-Merge one or more payees into the target payee.
+Merge one or more payees into the target payee, retaining the name of the target.

 ## Rules